nfxpnk/markguide/gulpfile.md

 #### Key Points:

-- Watches for changes in all .scss and .md files within the config.guideSrc directory.
+- Watches for changes in all `.scss` and .md files within the `config.guideSrc` directory.
-- On change, runs the markguide:compile:incremental and server:reload:guide tasks.
+- On change, runs the `markguide:compile:incremental` and `server:reload:guide tasks`.

 ## Task: `dev`